top of page

 (W)rites of Passage offers limited scholarships and/or a sliding scale to writers who demonstrate need.
 For more information regarding financial assistance, please email Sarah at writesofpassage13@gmail.com.
 If you'd like to donate to the scholarship fund (or to (W)rites of Passage, a labor of love) contact Sarah to make the necessary arrangements or simply send your contributions via Venmo using Sarah-Schantz-6 or Pay Pal at anangka3@aol.com and Cash App using Storymama.
 For our records, please state this donation is indeed a donation.
 We will send you a receipt and a special thank you.

 Sarah's literary assistants include the beloved Harris Armstrong (his pen name is H.P.
 Armstrong) and Jocelyn Wallen.
-Harris has done everything from patiently removing thrift store price tags from the books in Sarah's home library (which she uses for (W)rites of Passage) to giving her rides to workshops and running tech to the thoughtful and evocative social media postings he designs for Facebook and Instagram.
-Jocelyn also creates content for the Internet and builds beautiful digital shrines.
-They are partly why (W)rites of Passage so commonly uses "we," but this plural pronoun also encompasses everyone who attends, has attended, or will attend as well Toni Oswald who offers services for Youth (W)rites!
-(W)rites of Passage isn't just a place to write and workshop, it's a writing community and space to celebrate the craft as a collective by simultaneously supporting each other and all our successes, both big and small.
+Harris has done everything from patiently removing thrift store price tags from the books in Sarah's home library (which she uses for (W)rites of Passage) to giving her rides to workshops and running tech; he has also created thoughtful and evocative social media postings for Facebook and Instagram, but Jocelyn also creates such content and builds beautiful digital shrines.
+They are partly why (W)rites of Passage so commonly uses "we," but this plural pronoun also encompasses everyone who attends, who has ever attended, or will attend; furthermore, Toni Oswald offers services for Youth (W)rites! and then there are the Guest Authors who have come over the years to fortify Sarah's teaching.
+(W)rites of Passage isn't just a place to write and workshop, it's a writing community and space where we support each other as we navigate the challenges of living in a culture that's largely opposed to both art making and artists; (W)rites of Passage is also a place to celebrate the craft as a collective, a platform to celebrate the successes, both big and small, we each earn along the way.
 The (w)e also represents the third mind delivered forth by the writers who have attended (some religiously coming back) to then be nourished by newcomers.
 It is not uncommon to hear a (W)rites of Passage writer refer to (W)rites of Passage as their church.

 18057978_834114106766118_2306791331639235720_n_edited.jpg